nikitin712/Financial_Investigations/README.md

 I just start to use github, so it`s difficult to coordinate files.
 Please, choose branch with latest version of project.

+The latest version: version2 - add search_by_name function and insert.
+The way of showing info from tables was changed too: use pandas to convert tables to dataframes.

+Previous versions:
+version1 - function of select was added.